calebginn/kairos-google-adk-LL/README.md

 python api.py --port 9000
 ```

+## Agent Workspace

+The agent operates in a sandboxed `agent_workspace/` directory containing:
+- `sample.txt` - Example file for testing read operations
+- Any files created by the agent will appear here
+- The agent cannot access files outside this directory

 ## Tutorial Notes

-This demo strips away the complexity of the full repository to focus on:

-- Basic ADK agent setup
-- Simple tool registration
+This demo focuses on ADK fundamentals:

+- Multi-model LLM integration (Claude/Gemini/GPT-4)
-- File operations
+- Sandboxed file operations with custom tools
+- External instruction configuration
+- Both CLI and web interfaces
-- Session management
+- Session and memory management

-Perfect for learning the fundamentals before exploring more advanced features like vector stores, document processing, and streaming.
+Perfect for learning core concepts before exploring advanced features like vector stores, document processing, and streaming.